madetech/souper-web-scraping/backend/README.md

 1. Start db: `make start-db` from repository root or `docker-compose -f docker-compose.yml up -d db` from backend directory
 1. Run app using uvicorn: `uvicorn main:app --reload`

+## Note for running the application
+- if you are running into a module not found error for 'VaderSentiment' we have currently found that installing vader outside of the VENV allows it to work. looking for permanent solution

+-pip3 install vaderSentiment

 ## Run tests

 From repository root: `make ptest`